"The wide world is all about you:

 ORDER SQUAMATA: LIZARDS AND SNAKES

 Lizards and snakes (order Squamata) are the largest extant group of reptiles.
 They inhabit every continent except Antarctica, as well as many islands continental and oceanic.
-A few Eurasian species are found even within the Arctic Circle.
+A few Eurasian species are even found within the Arctic Circle.

 SUBORDER LACERTILIA: LIZARDS

 Most species of lizards are diurnal, although many are primarily nocturnal, particularly among geckoes (Gekkonidae) and night lizards (Xantusiidae).
-They range in size from the minute Jaragua sphaero (Sphaerodactylus ariasae), to the three meter-long Komodo monitor, (Varanus komodoensis), of Indonesia.
+They range in size from the minute Jaragua geckolet (Sphaerodactylus ariasae), to the three meter-long Komodo monitor, (Varanus komodoensis), of Indonesia.

 Highly adaptable, lizards have invaded almost every niche on Earth, and can be found everywhere from deserts to rain forests, on the ground, underground, and on trees, and just below the snow line of alpine regions.
 Most species have strong legs, and some can run very fast, indeed.
 Others have vestigial limbs or have lost them altogether, their resulting morphologies and means of locomotion being serpentine.
-A number of them are semi-aquatic in freshwater and marine habitats, although no modern species have severed their ties to land completely (the gigantic mosasaurs, extinct relations of the modern monitors, were truly marine).
+A number of them are semi-aquatic in freshwater and marine habitats, although no modern species have severed their ties to land completely.
+(The gigantic mosasaurs, extinct relations of the modern monitors, were truly marine).
 By far, most species reproduce by eggs, although some are ovoviviparous.

 Diurnal lizards frequently possess excellent color vision, indeed probably better than ours.
 The gaudy colors of many iguanids, agamids, and chameleonids serve as inter- and intra-specific means of recognition.
 Nocturnal species, like most gekkonids and xantusiids, possibly have a very limited ability to see color but, instead, they have a highly developed capability of seeing in poor light conditions.